SunpreetSChahal/Music_Evolution/README.md

 Introduction:
 We have seen genres of music rise and fall.
 Once being the sound of the world, seemingly fade away.
-Every decade or generation seem give rise to a new sound or creating a new genre.
+Every decade or generation seem give rise to a new sound or creats a whole new genre to fit the changing lives of people and atmosphere at the time.

 I aim to visualise and analyse the development of music over the past 100 years.